alphagov/govuk-mongodb-content/README.md

 docker pull mongo
 ```

 and wait for docker to run the image.
+This may take a while.

 Next run: